fabiocastellini/borsaRicercaSLAM/README.md

 ## _Conclusions:_

-The main objectives that the company and the supervisor Francesco Setti asked were accomplished.
-Several demos (visual but also rosbags and json information) were recorded and will later exploited by a partner to handle the 3D spacial audio implementation.
+The main objectives that the company and the supervisor Prof. Francesco Setti asked were accomplished.
+Several demos (visual but also rosbags and json information) were recorded and will later be exploited by a partner to handle the 3D spacial audio implementation.